kaziasifjawwad/java_exercise/java_collection_framework/README.md

     }
 }
 ```
-The iterator is only unidirectional.
+The `Iterator` is only unidirectional.
 If we want a bidirectional iterator, we should use `ListIteraot`
 instead.

 ```java